stackedflows/Machine-Learning/README.md

 ![2021-01-30 (2)](https://user-images.githubusercontent.com/73109076/106370704-7cf89280-6354-11eb-8925-6c8ca69f5941.png)

-In this simple example, we see that It has learned to average the inputs based on a 100 epoch training session and with a learning rate of 0.5
+In this simple example, we see that It has learned to average the inputs, since the network cannot think of another way to optimise the error minimisation.

+This is based on a 100 epoch training session and with a learning rate of 0.5.

 # Convolutional Neural Net : MNIST with Pytorch